NVIDIA/NeMo/docs/source/starthere/intro.rst

 Quick Start Guide
 -----------------

-You can try out NeMo's ASR, NLP and TTS functionality with the example below, which borrows from the `Audio Translation <https://github.com/NVIDIA/NeMo/blob/stable/tutorials/AudioTranslationSample.ipynb>`_ tutorial.
+You can try out NeMo's ASR, NLP and TTS functionality with the example below, which is based on the `Audio Translation <https://github.com/NVIDIA/NeMo/blob/stable/tutorials/AudioTranslationSample.ipynb>`_ tutorial.

 Once you have :ref:`installed NeMo <installation>`, then you can run the code below: